RRAY · Solana

-Raydium mints only about 0.5M RAY over 90 days from a shrinking mining reserve, while a buyback funded by 12% of all trading fees takes roughly 3M RAY off the open market and holds it.
-The buyback clearly outpaces the mint, so the Pressure Framework reads about −0.9% net on the float.
-Our supply monitor reads +0.24% — essentially flat — because it counts the held buyback wallet as circulating, leaving a 1.17-point gap.
+Raydium paid out about 0.31M RAY over 90 days from a fixed mining reserve, while the buyback funded by 12% of every pool's trading fee took 2.43M RAY off the open market and parked it in a public wallet.
+RAY minting is permanently switched off on-chain, so the buyback outpaces the emission and the Pressure Framework reads −0.79% net on the active float.
+Our supply monitor reads +0.17% because it still counts the held buyback wallet as circulating — a 0.96-point gap that is mechanical, not an error.

 The verdict, in one paragraph